Skip advert

 Leg room, head room and passenger space

-The i4 offers a low-slung driving position, but the cabin doesn’t feel cramped at all and there’s plenty of space upfront for the driver and front passenger.
-Those travelling in the rear aren’t as well catered for, as there’s quite a large hump in the floor which takes up valuable space in the footwell – a downside of not using a bespoke EV platform.
+The i4 offers a low-slung driving position, but the cabin doesn’t feel cramped and has plenty of space upfront for the driver and front passenger.
+Those travelling in the rear aren’t as well catered for, as there’s quite a large hump in the floor, which takes up valuable space in the footwell – a downside of not using a bespoke EV platform.

-Two adults can sit happily with a fair amount of headroom to enjoy, however, because the rear bench’s outer seats are so heavily sculpted, you get a narrow centre seat that doesn't offer much room for a third rear passenger.
+Two adults can sit happily with a fair amount of headroom to enjoy; however, because the rear bench’s outer seats are so heavily sculpted, you get a narrow centre seat that doesn't offer much room for a third rear passenger.
+Two ISOFIX mounting points for child seats are provided on the outer positions of the rear bench.

 Boot